jsontypedef/json-typedef-js/README.md

 in combination with JavaScript in particular, see:

 * [The JSON Typedef Website][jtd]
-* ["Validating JSON in JavaScript with JSON Typedef"][jtd-js-validation]
 * ["Generating TypeScript from JSON Typedef Schemas"][jtd-ts-codegen]

 ## Basic Usage

-> For a more detailed tutorial and guidance on how to integrate `jtd` in your
-> application, see ["Validating JSON in JavaScript with JSON
-> Typedef"][jtd-js-validation] in the JSON Typedef docs.

 Here's an example of how you can use this package to validate JSON data against a JSON Typedef schema: